NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

 <|fireEfficiencyX -> 0.0106, fireEfficiencyY -> 0.0544|>
 ```

-**Remark:** Proper calibration time series for the USA soldiers stock $X$ can be obtained from the web page ["Iwo Jima, a look back"](https://www.recordsofwar.com/iwojimahistory/).
+**Remark:** A proper calibration time series for the USA soldier stock $X$ can be obtained from the web page ["Iwo Jima, a look back"](https://www.recordsofwar.com/iwojimahistory/).
 (The corresponding data ingestion notebook is going to be published soon.)

+RECOMMEND CHANGE: **Remark:** A proper calibration time series for the value of USA soldier stock $X$ can be obtained...

 ------